bobbyy98/unbuch/README.md

 2. Make sure you have python 3.5+ installed with [pandocfilters](https://github.com/jgm/pandocfilters) package
 3. Clone the repository
 4. Customize your book by setting up variables in `Makefile`.
-5. Type `make` to build both pdf and html files.
+5. Use `pnpm build` to build both pdf and html files.

 - To build html only, type `make html`.
 - To build pdf only, type `make pdf`.

 6. To watch for changes and automatically recompile, use `make watch` or `pnpm watch`
 7. To deploy to GitHub pages, use `pnpm run deploy`